LucasJMO/E6Plus/classes/Bard.md

 **Clever Melody**(Su): At 2nd level, a bard can help an ally succeed at a task.
 The ally must be within 30 feet, and be able to see and hear the bard.
 The ally gains a competence bonus on skill checks with a particular skill as long as he continues to hear the bard's music.
 This bonus is equal to the bard's performance check divided by 5 (rounded down).
 The effect lasts as long as the bard concentrates, up to a maximum of two minutes.
 A bard cannot inspire competence in himself.
 This ability can be used once per bard level per day.

-**Songs**(Su): The ablities song of life/shelter/evasion/freedom/battle/swiftness are supernatural abilities which confer bonuses on up to 3 allies within 50 ft who can hear the bard.
+**Songs**(Su): The ablities song of life/shelter/evasion/freedom/battle/swiftness are supernatural abilities which confer bonuses on up to 3 allies within 60 ft who can hear the bard.
 Changing which allies are being affected by the song requires a free action.
 Each song requires a standard action to start, and a standard action each round to continue.
 There is no limit on the number of rounds a song can remain active.
 Stopping a song is a free action, and transitioning from one active song to another requires a swift action.
 If a bard takes damage while using a song they must roll a concentration check of DC 10 + damage dealt or stop any ongoing song effect.

 **Song of Life**: Affected allies gain immunity to poison and disease.
-Additionally once per day per two bard levels, a bard can roll a performance check and divide the result between herself and all allies affected by the song, healing them for that amount.
+Additionally once per day per two class levels, a bard can roll a performance check and divide the result between herself and all allies affected by the song, healing them for that amount.
 For example, a bard who rolls a 20 on this performance check could elect to heal herself for 10 points, and her two allies for 5 each.

 **Song of Shelter**: Affected allies gain resistance 5 to an energy type of the bard's choosing.
 The bard may switch to a different type of energy by expending a swift action.
 At 5th level the resistance increases to 10.